The Flaming Lips: 2011 releases

 In July, the band released The Flaming Lips with Lightning Bolt, a collaborative EP with experimental rock group Lightning Bolt, featuring the songs "I Wanna Get High But I Don't Want Brain Damage" and "Working at NASA on Acid".
 This EP was released on randomly colored vinyl as with the previous two collaborative EPs.

 In late August, the band announced that it would be recording a six-hour-long song titled "I Found a Star on the Ground".
 This, along with two other songs, was released in September packaged with a set of spinning discs with animations on them.
 This release is officially called Strobo Trip.
 Featured in "I Found a Star on the Ground" is Sean Lennon who, with his band, opened for the Lips in early 2011.
 In the song Lennon reads off several lists of names of people who donated $100 to the Oklahoma City SPCA and Academy of Contemporary Music at University of Central Oklahoma.
 212 names are featured in the song.

 At midnight October 31, 2011, a 24-hour song was released titled "7 Skies H3".
 The song played live on a never-ending audio stream on a special website set up by the band and was made available for purchase as a hard drive encased in an actual human skull, limited to 13 copies.

-The band's last release of 2011 was a 12" EP collaboration, The Flaming Lips with Yoko Ono/Plastic Ono Band, sold only at the band's annual New Years shows in Oklahoma City.
+The band's last release of 2011 was a 12" EP collaboration with Yoko Ono, entitled The Flaming Lips with Yoko Ono/Plastic Ono Band.
+It was sold only at the band's annual New Year's Eve show in Oklahoma City.